nais/doc/docs/device/install.md

 ### Ubuntu Installation

+!!! warn
-Using Gnome DE - only supported variant atm
+    Using Gnome DE on latest Ubuntu LTS - only supported variant atm

 1. [Install Kolide agent](install.md#install-kolide-agent).
 2. Write in the terminal: `curl https://device.nais.io/install.sh | bash` \(you might be prompted for your laptop-account's password to unlock `sudo`\).